PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Methodology

 \subsection{Overview}

 As shown in Fig.~\ref{fig:framework}, given an unposed reference image, our framework generates the Gaussian full-head in an efficient coarse-to-fine and joint point-triplane manner, where dense point cloud and point features are densified from sparse ones and fused with the spherical triplane features for dense Gaussian head regression.
-As shown in the upper part of Fig.~\ref{fig:framework}, in the coarse stage of the point branch, sparse vertices from the FLAME vertices interact with the extracted multi-level image features by stacked cross-attention modules for feature extraction and coarse Gaussian point reconstruction.
+As shown in the upper left part of Fig.~\ref{fig:framework}, in the coarse stage of the point branch, sparse vertices from the FLAME vertices interact with the extracted multi-level image features by stacked cross-attention modules for feature extraction and coarse Gaussian point reconstruction.
 The dense reconstruction stage leverages barycentric weights from FLAME subdivision to densify the coarse Gaussian point position and features for dense Gaussian points regression.
-To fully leverage the prior knowledge residing in the spherical triplane of 3D GAN, as shown in the bottom branch of Fig.~\ref{fig:framework}, a spherical triplane branch is also introduced, and an efficient aggregation mechanism is proposed to aggregate the structured features from the spherical triplane using the densified point cloud, which are then concatenated with the unstructured point features for high-fidelity Gaussian head reconstruction.
+To fully leverage the prior knowledge residing in the spherical triplane of 3D GAN, as shown in the bottom branch of Fig.~\ref{fig:framework}, a spherical triplane branch is also introduced, and a novel efficient multi-layer aggregation mechanism is proposed to aggregate the structured features from the spherical triplane using the densified point cloud, which are then concatenated with the unstructured point features for high-fidelity Gaussian head reconstruction.
+To optimize the spherical-triplane branch and distill the prior knowledge, in the bottom right of the framework, a frozen SphereHead decoder is utilized to decode the feature to images for supervision during training.